Geotab/sdk/src/new.md

 * HosRuleSet - Added "CarrierExemption"

-* dotnet SDK samples updated to target netcoreapp2.0
+* .Net SDK samples updated to target netcoreapp2.0

-* dotnet nuget package now supports framework: netstandard2.0 (removed support for net46)
+* .Net nuget package now supports framework: netstandard2.0 (removed support for net46)

 ## September (5.7.1709.x)

-* API.cs (dotnet only) - Added cancellation token parameter to AuthenticateAsync and CallAsync methods.
+* API.cs (.Net only) - Added cancellation token parameter to AuthenticateAsync and CallAsync methods.

 * DutyStatusLog - Added "Malfunction" property - The DutyStatusMalfunctionType of the DutyStatusLog record.
 As a flag it can be both a diagnostic and malfunction state which is used to mark status based records (e.g. "D", "SB") as having a diagnostic or malfunction present at time of recording.